-- Ensure new developments in Jackson Township respect the surrour and agricultural character, heritage, and natural environment while aligning with the community's value - Focus on new land use developments in targeted areas along the infrastructure efficiency and strategic growth. - Create a vibrant downtown area that promotes community attachment and responsibility among residents and visitors. - Maintain small-town character as a central part of Jackson in (nship's culture and economy. - Support agribusiness and small businesses as state able economic drivers while attracting investments in infrastructure and diverse employment opportunities. - Protect waterways, conserve open landscapes, and usure new development promotes harmony with the natural environment. - Encourage various housing types the Tour of Clero and Jackson Township, including transitional developments, conservation residents a large of subdivisions, to meet the needs of all population segments. - Invest strategically in reliable utility sovices and transportation networks that balance residential mobility, agricultural operations, as factive transportation options like walking and biking. - Promote recreational activity, and create connections between Atlanta, Arcadia, and surrounding towns, enhancing quality of life and at active visitors. - Strengthen the Town of Cicero's nospitality and tourism industry by offering year-round, memorable experiences for visitors that align with community values. - Ensure future growth and development preserve the community's small-town character while addressing evolving needs for housing, recreation, and economic opportunities. - Promote active transportation options, including walking, biking, and non-motorized transit, as integral elements of the Township's overall transportation network.
+- Ensure new developments in Jackson Township respect the surrounding agricultural character, heritage, and natural environment while aligning with the community's values. - Focus on new land use developments in targeted areas along the US 31 Corridor to maximize future infrastructure efficiency and strategic growth. - Create a vibrant downtown area that promotes community attachment and responsibility among residents and visitors. - Maintain small-town character as a central part of Jackson Township's culture and economy. - Support agribusiness and small businesses as sustainable economic drivers while attracting investments in infrastructure and diverse employment opportunities. - Protect waterways, conserve open landscapes, and ensure new development promotes harmony with the natural environment. - Encourage various housing types in the Town of Cicero and Jackson Township, including transitional developments, conservation residential, and large-lot subdivisions, to meet the needs of all population segments. - Invest strategically in reliable utility services and transportation networks that balance residential mobility, agricultural operations, and active transportation options like walking and biking. - Promote recreational activities and create connections between Atlanta, Arcadia, and surrounding towns, enhancing quality of life and attracting visitors. - Strengthen the Town of Cicero's hospitality and tourism industry by offering year-round, memorable experiences for visitors that align with community values. - Ensure future growth and development preserve the community's small-town character while addressing evolving needs for housing, recreation, and economic opportunities. - Promote active transportation options, including walking, biking, and non-motorized transit, as integral elements of the Township's overall transportation network.